Improving Diffusion-based Inverse Algorithms under Few-Step Constraint via Learnable Linear Extrapolation: Backgrounds

 \subsection{Diffusion-based inverse algorithms}

 Consider the degradation equation

 where $\mathcal{A}$ is the degradation function, $\mathbf{y}$ is the observation, and $\sigma_\mathbf{y}$ is the standard deviation of the observation noise.
 The goal of inverse problems is to recover the original data $\mathbf{x}_0$ from the degraded observation $\mathbf{y}$.
-Leveraging the remarkable capability of diffusion models to capture complex data priors, numerous studies have investigated their application to inverse problems from diverse perspectives.
+The ability of diffusion models to capture complex data priors has inspired a wide range of studies exploring their applications in inverse problems from diverse perspectives.

 DDRM \cite{ddrm} defines a new set of variational distributions to approximate the posterior $q(\mathbf{x}_0|\mathbf{y})$ and derives an inverse algorithm for linear problems based on projection operations.
 DDNM \cite{ddnm} directly employs the null-range decomposition and heuristically projects the intermediate estimation of $\mathbf{x}_0$ during sampling onto the hyperplane corresponding to the linear observation.
-Posterior sampling methods \cite{dps, pigdm, dmps} attempt to estimate the conditional score $\nabla_{\mathbf{x}_t}\log q_t(\mathbf{x}_t|\mathbf{y})$ to sample from the posterior $q(\mathbf{x}_0|\mathbf{y})$.
+Posterior sampling methods \cite{dps, pigdm, dmps} attempt to estimate the conditional score $\nabla_{\mathbf{x}_t}\log q_t(\mathbf{x}_t|\mathbf{y})$ to sample from the posterior distribution $q(\mathbf{x}_0|\mathbf{y})$.
 DiffPIR \cite{diffpir} proposes a plug-and-play approach by guiding the intermediate estimation of $\mathbf{x}_0$ with a proximal point problem and further refining the reverse sampling trajectory.
 ReSample \cite{resample}, originally designed for latent diffusion, can be interpreted as optimizing the intermediate estimation via gradient descent to enforce hard data consistency and guiding the reverse sampling trajectory with a resample algorithm.
 More recently, maximum a posteriori (MAP)-based methods such as RED-diff \cite{reddiff} have gained attention, which explicitly express the data prior $q(\mathbf{x}_0)$ using diffusion models and solve inverse problems by optimizing $\max_{\mathbf{x}_0}q(\mathbf{x}_0|\mathbf{y})$.
 DAPS \cite{daps} adopts Langevin dynamics to enforce consistency with the observations and progressively anneals the timestep to achieve noise reduction.